 Jenna joined Watsi on August 21st, 2014.
-Seven years ago, Jenna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jenna's most recent donation traveled 8,800 miles to support Sreng, a mechanic from Cambodia, to fund retinal detachment surgery so he can see clearly again.
+Eight years ago, Jenna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jenna's most recent donation traveled 8,500 miles to support Felix, a playful 9-year-old boy from Kenya, to fund surgery to heal his clubfoot birth condition.